dlevy233/Eth-Balance-Tracker/README.md

 # **ETH Balance Tracker**

-A simple app that queries and stores the ETH balance of a configurable Base wallet and displays the data in a time-series graph.
+A simple app that queries and stores the ETH balance of a Base wallet and displays the data in a time-series graph.

 ## **Stack**
 - **Frontend**: React, TypeScript, Vite, Recharts